Robocraft: Monetization

-Robocraft is a free-to-play game where players can get to the end game "without even paying a cent".
+Robocraft was a free-to-play game where players can get to the end game "without even paying a cent".
 FreeJam operates on a "Pay To Progress Faster" model where in "Premium" memberships can be purchased which doubles the rate XP is earned.
 The developers often partner up with certain charities or companies to release "Bundles", which often come with cosmetics and the promoted company's logo on a "holo-flag".
 These bundles often come at a significant discount from how much it would cost to normally purchase the items.
 The addition of painting cubes has been controversial, as the colours available for free players are limited while other colors, previously available for free as tiered armour cubes, are now exclusive to Premium players, but new colours were promised for future updates.
 All premium players receive 3 times the recycle rate of parts.
 Robocraft also uses a Season rewards to which the more someone plays, a player will gain rewards where players get 2 rows.
 Both rows have a bar to display their progress which fills up while battling.
 If the bar fills up fully they get the reward shown on the rewards rows where 1 row is free of charge but the 2nd row requires a Season pass to unlock.